cicl-stanford/causal_language_public/README.md

 	python forced_choice_expt_rsa.py

 forced_choice_expt_rsa.py generates predictions for the full model and the lesioned RSA model.
 The predictions for the Bayesian Ordnial Regression are generated in the analysis file.

-## Reproduce paper results

-1. Install depdenencies

-* R
-* RStudio
-* python

-conda:

-*

-pip:

-*

-1. Generate aspects.
-This runs the whether, how, and sufficiency tests accross samples of counterfactual simulations.
-Output will be saved to `code/python/aspects/`.
-Note that the generated aspects from the paper are already included in this repo in `code/python/aspects_paper`.

-        cd code/python/
-        python aspect_generator.py --i trialinfo/experiment_trials.json --samples 1000 --uncertainty_noise 1.5

-2. Run RSA pragmatics model.
-Note the parameters are set to the optimal ones found in the paper.
-To fit model parameters, change the lines commented with "PARAM SEARCH"

-        cd code/python/
-        python forced_choice_expt_rsa.py

-3. In RStudio, install packages as needed and then knit `forced_choice_expt_analysis.Rmd` to remake all plots and compute reported statistics.

 ## Run experiment